vishwakarma-kuldeep/testPrj/README.md

 ```bash
 npm run test
 ```
+## TestingWithThunderClient
+  To test the API with Thunder Client, follow these steps:
+  1. Open the Thunder Client extension in VS Code.
+  2. Go to 3 dots on the top right corner and click on Import.
+  3. Select the file `thunder-collection.json` from the test directory.
+  4. Click on the Send Request button to send the request.
+  5. The response will be displayed in the Response section.

 ## API Documentation
 <!-- First the user need to run the application then go to the localhost:8000/api-docs -->
 The API documentation is available at [http://localhost:8000/api-docs](http://localhost:8000/api-docs).